CoinSpot Cryptocurrency Exchange

 Today we live in an increasingly digital world.
 A lot of people are now manually learning that purely digital assets can be valuable, but for the younger and more Internet-oriented, this is just one of those pieces of ingrained knowledge.

 Gold mining is a waste, but that waste is far less than the utility of having gold available as a medium of exchange.
 I think the case will be the same for Bitcoin.
 The utility of the exchanges made possible by Bitcoin will far exceed the cost of electricity used.
 Therefore, not having Bitcoin would be the net waste." – Satoshi Nakamoto

 There were 2.6 million Internet users in 1990.
-10 years later, in the year 2000, this had grown to 500 million.
+By the year 2000, this had grown to nearly 500 million.
 By the time the first Bitcoin block emerged in 2009, the world had almost 2 billion Internet users.
-Since then it's more than doubled to over 4.5 billion and today more than half the world's population is Internet-connected.
+Since then, it's grown to 5 billion and today more than half the world's population is Internet-connected.

 We live in a digital world, so it's only natural that we would invent some kind of digital gold for it.

 Check out our comprehensive guide to buying gold in Australia.